CFP National Championship 2025-26 Odds: Hook‘em Horns?

 The Georgia Bulldogs won back-to-back national championships in 2021 and 2022.
 While they’ve been a threat over the last two years, the Bulldogs lost some of their prowess.
 Last season, Georgia lost to Notre Dame in a 23-10 final in the quarterfinals.

 The offense was spotty and unable to find much traction with QB Carson Beck at the helm.
 Beck was underwhelming in a season he went into as one of the Heisman Trophy favorites.
-Georgia is in the midst of a quarterback battle, but it appears that Gunner Stockton will start Week 1.
+Georgia was in the midst of a quarterback battle, but it was never that competitive.

 Stockton served as Beck’s backup in his second collegiate season.
-He has little experience, with three touchdowns and two interceptions in two years.
+Heading into this season, Stockton had little experience with three touchdowns and two interceptions in two years.
 Nevertheless, Stockton is likely Georgia’s best option over redshirt freshmen Ryan Puglisi and Colter Ginn.

 Along with a new quarterback, the wide receiver room will be different this season.
 Everything could come together in Athens, but there are far too many question marks for the Bulldogs’ offense.
 RB Nate Frazier must play a huge role for Georgia to have success.